Aboriginal history of Western Australia: 1881–1943

+The Aborigines Act 1905 Act created the position of Chief Protector of Aborigines who became the legal guardian of every Aboriginal child to the age of 16 years, and permitted authorities to ‘send and detain’ Aboriginal children in institutions and in ‘service’ (work).

 The sixty years from 1881 to the 1940s can be divided into two by the passage of the Aboriginal Act 1905, which resulted in institutionalised racism and created what amounted to Aboriginal "concentration camps" in which the Aboriginal people were to be confined until the race became extinct.
 It began with the Fairburn Report which first drew attention to the "Aboriginal Problem".
 This institutionalised racism reached its peak in the 1930s.
 Children were removed from Aboriginal parents, who were considered "biologically capable of having children, but not socially capable of raising them".
 This continued beyond this period until well into the 1970s.
-The major task confronting Aboriginal people throughout this period was how their cultures could survive.

 1943 to the present

 This period began with the Great Stockman's Strike of 1946.
 It, like the other periods, can be divided into two by the events of 1967, in which Aboriginal people were recognised as Australian, and by the passage of the 1975 Racial Discrimination Act, which for the first time since 1829 recognised Aboriginal people as equal under Australian law.
 The passing of the Mabo and Wik High Court Decisions, which recognised Aboriginal people as in possession of the land at the date of European settlement, is an appendix to these changes.
 In October 2015, the Recognition Bill 2015, recognising the Noongar people as the traditional owners of Western Australia's southwest, including Perth, was introduced to the state parliament.